 Before placing the frozen pizza inside, preheat your grill.
 Pellet grills can get extremely hot, and you should try out the temperature controls for more command over the entire process.
 Ideally, you can set the grill at between 450 and 500 degrees Fahrenheit.

-You can use a laser thermometer to gauge how hot your pellet grill gets.
+You can use a laser thermometer to gauge how hot your pellet grill gets or use a wi-fi-meat thermometer with app.
 This step gives you plenty of time to prepare additional ingredients that you would need for the pizza.

 3. Fix The Frozen Pizza Dough